charlotte-le/charlotte-le.github.io/content/teaching.md

 ---

 ### Logistics
-- There are issues with sections.cs61a.org and howamidoing from our end, especially with those enrolled in my section after we expanded it.
-- Your participation points may not show up because of this.
+- Your participation points should show up this weekend.
-- We're hoping to resolve everything by this weekend.
-Sorry for the inconvenience!